 (5) Religious Pluralism, Religious Language and Rational Faith

-Religious disagreement is often thought to pose a particular epistemic challenge for theists and atheists alike–namely, does the mere fact that there is pervasive disagreement among peers about religious matters provide evidence that undermines justification for holding the beliefs?
+Religious disagreement is often thought to pose a particular epistemic challenge for theists and atheists alike–namely, does the mere fact that there is pervasive disagreement among peers about religious matters provide evidence that undermines justification for holding the relevant beliefs?
 Some say it does, others say it doesn’t, and still others deny that peer disagreement is possible on religious matters.
 (These puzzles can further generalize to other philosophical, political and aesthetic disagreements.)
 The EPG’s 2019 PREP pilot grant brings together scholars working in epistemology and theories of rationality to explore the consequences of disagreement and belief polarization more generally, with important consequences for these debates in philosophy of religion.
-In recent work, I argue that related forms of disagreement also pose a unique semantic challenge, because certain kinds of disagreement can undermine the potential for terms in shared religious language to refer.
+In recent work, I argue that related forms of disagreement also pose a unique semantic challenge, because certain kinds of disagreement can undermine the potential for terms in a shared language of discourse to refer.
 [Click for more…]

 (6) Encyclopedia Articles and Miscellaneous

 Sometimes I work on topics that defy characterization.
 [Click for more…]